Picture Books That Teach Kids About Prejudice, Inclusion, and Kindness

 Reading these anti-racism books with preschoolers and elementary age children will bring up both questions and topics that you can discuss before, during, and after reading.

-Look for examples in the stories of excluding, judging, and hurt feelings.
+Look for examples in the books of excluding, judging, and hurt feelings.
 Ask children where they see stories with solutions to the prejudices.
 Most of all, just talk.

 “Try to be a rainbow in someone else’s cloud.” – Maya Angelou

-Picture Books That Teach Kids About Prejudice, Inclusion, and Tolerance
+Picture Books About Prejudice, Inclusion, and Kindness

 Colors by Arree Chung